 And as this space has always been about whatever-I’m-going-through, I’ve posted quite a bit on here through my mourning.

 Losing my mom has meant a tearing ache and unbearable throb sometimes.
 It’s also been a catalyst for so much Good.
 Now, don’t get me wrong (and don’t get me started) on how totally not worth it any of the good stuff is.
-I’d take her back for one minute in exchange for all the “lessons” and well-meaners who point out that I’m getting to learn stuff only highlight that they have no idea what they’re talking about.
+I’d take her back for one minute in exchange for all the “lessons.”
+Well-meaners who point out that I’m getting to learn stuff only highlight that they have no idea what they’re talking about.
 But it’s there so I share that, too.
 Silver linings are sort of my favorite; and that’s true because they were her favroite, too.

 So if you are experiencing grief, first, I’m so sorry for your loss.
 I really am.
 I am so bitterly sore that we have this thing happen to us in life – that what we cherish and enjoy and depend on are sometimes taken from us.
 How gross.